Büchen station: Buildings and service facilities

 The original station building was destroyed in 1945.
 In the 1950s, a large entrance building was built with border crossing facilities.
 This was demolished in 2011.
 A new station building was built.

 There was a water tower between the island platform and the sidings, which was a two-story building and had two water tanks to supply steam locomotives and also served as a drinking water reservoir for the station building.
 It was built in 1912 and demolished in 2013.

 Since the renovation, the station has had an entrance building built of containers with a Deutsche Bahn travel centre and a branch of a local baking chain.

 Rail services

-The following service stops at the station: